of a Spiritual Teacher

 No matter what path your teacher is on, he or she must follow two guideposts: the message and teachings brought by the Divine Messenger; and the life of the Divine Messenger.
 For example, does your teacher genuinely follow the teachings of the Bhagavad Gita, Bible, or Qur'an?
 In day-to-day life, does your teacher strive to live like the Buddha, Moses, Sri Krishna, or Muhammad (peace and blessings upon all of them)?
-A teacher who makes up his or her own teachings, revelations, or day-to-day behaviors is not a true inheritor of Light!
 Our great Sufi Master, Shaykh Abdul Qadir Jilani (raa) said in essence: "if a person flies through the air, yet he does not follow the Message and the Messenger, he is false!"

 Malamat is a word which describes when a person purposely does something obscene to attract bad publicity or opinion.
 In the past, true teachers would perform malamat to test students' resolve and trust, but in this day and age there are too many false teachers for a true teacher to act like a false teacher.
 So, from a sufi standpoint, avoid malamati teachers.